node-xyz/node-xyz.github.io/_pages/getting.started.md

 Each middleware in xyz has specific params structure.
 As an example, The transport layer call dispatch middleware has the following parameters according to the [source code](https://github.com/node-xyz/xyz-core/blob/master/src/Transport/HTTP/http.client.js#L35): `[requestConfig, callResponseCallback]`.
 That means that the first index is a variable containing request information and the second parameter is the callback function for this call.

-> Remember how you call something like `someMS.call('somePath', ()=> {})`?
+> Remember how you call something like `someMS.call({servicePath: 'somePath'}, ()=> {})`?
 The second argument to this call is the actual callback function that will be passed to the Transport layer, and you have access to it inside the middleware.
 This is because the last index of this middleware stack is a function [that will wrap this request in an http object and pass it to the network]().
 Therefore, it needs the callback function to invoke it when the response is back.
 Note that this middleware is embedded in xyz and it is not on a separate repository, unlike other middlewares.

 Next, let us see how we can insert this dummy logger to the system.
 The XYZ interface provides methods for inserting a function to a specific index of a specific MiddlewareStack.
 As an example, we can insert this middleware in StringMS (continuing from the previous section):